 There is a part of satisfaction for the work done and another of panic over the response that may be from readers.
 There's a factor that's often scary for the writer, whether or not the book is sold, but that's actually afraid of the editor, because the writer takes a negligible percentage of the sales amount.
 I care what it matters, make it useful, to help people in their personal development and personal communication.

 It's a feeling of a certain vertigo that reminds me of the roller coaster, and I like the roller coaster.

 21- Why the black and white colors of the book?

-The past 26 September, I presented the book on this blog with the title: In a polarized and undifferentiated world, if you don't contribute, you don't care.
+The past 26 September, I presented the book on this blog with the title: In a polarized and undifferentiated world, if you don't contribute, you don't matter.